JPD1005/jpd-animal-card/README.md

 # ABOUT

 This project is an example of a trading card of my favorite animal.
-It was drawn using basic elements of both HTML and CSS, and was my first attempt at a real project.
+It was drawn using basic elements of both HTML and CSS, and was my first attempt at a real programming project.

 ## How to Display